 From our merchant and network relationships, we derive revenue from the difference between the price charged to a fleet customer for a transaction and the price paid to the merchant or network for the same transaction.
 The price paid to a merchant or network is calculated as the merchant's wholesale cost of fuel plus a markup.
 The merchant's wholesale cost of fuel is dependent on several factors including, among others, the factors described above affecting fuel prices.
 The fuel price that we charge to our customer is dependent on several factors including, among others, the fuel price paid to the fuel merchant, posted retail fuel prices and competitive fuel prices.
-We experience fuel-price spread contraction when the merchant's wholesale cost of fuel.
+We experience fuel-price spread contraction when the merchant's wholesale cost of fuel increases at a faster rate than the fuel price we charge to our customers, or the fuel price we charge to our customers decreases at a faster rate than the merchant's wholesale cost of fuel.
 Accordingly, if fuel-price spreads contract, we may generate less revenue, which could adversely affect our operating results.
 The impact of volatility in fuel spreads is somewhat mitigated by our agreements with certain merchants, where the price paid to the merchant is equal to the lesser of the merchant's cost plus a markup or a percentage of the transaction purchase price.